padiketeku/EarthObservation101-Practicals/Activity-02-Understanding the Earth Engine Interface.md

 |:--:|
 | *Fig. 5.
 Creating a new repository, a container of script files* |

-Now that you have a repository created, you can save your first JavaScript code i.e., print (‘Hello World’) to the repository “IRS_class”.
+Now that you have a repository created, you can save your first JavaScript code i.e., print ("Hello World") to the repository “IRS_class”.
 Enter the name “print_hello_world” and click OK (Fig. 6).
 ![image](https://github.com/user-attachments/assets/1f315591-0995-47f3-b6c1-f1f78a66e85f) |
 |:--:|
 | *Fig. 6.Saving a file.* |